genomicsclass/leanpub/manuscript/populations_and_samples_exercises.md

 A>
 A>
 A>9.
 For the females, our sample estimates we were closer to the population difference than with males.
 What is a possible explanation for this?
-A>  - A. The population variance of the females is smaller than that of the males; thus the sample variable has less variability.
+A>  - A) The population variance of the females is smaller than that of the males; thus the sample variable has less variability.
-A>  - B. Statistical estimates are more precise for females.
+A>  - B) Statistical estimates are more precise for females.
-A>  - C. The sample size was larger for females.
+A>  - C) The sample size was larger for females.
-A>  - D. The sample size was smaller for females.
+A>  - D) The sample size was smaller for females.
 A>
 A>
 A>